Funnel control for boundary control systems: Proof of Proposition and Theorems

-We develop some auxiliary results to conclude with the proof of the main results.
+We develop some auxiliary results to facilitate the proofs of the main results.
 A~part of following lemma has been shown in \cite{ChengMorris} under the additional assumption of well-posedness, cf.~Remark~\ref{rem:system_class}\eqref{item:wpls}.